Wrinkle creams: Your guide to younger looking skin

 Do nonprescription wrinkle creams really reduce the appearance of fine lines and wrinkles?
 It depends.By Mayo Clinic Staff

+People buy nonprescription wrinkle creams and lotions with the hope that these products can reduce wrinkles and prevent or reverse damage caused by the sun.
 Do they work?
-That often depends on the specific ingredients and how long you use them.
-Because these over-the-counter (nonprescription) wrinkle creams aren't classified as drugs, they're not required to undergo scientific research to prove their effectiveness.
+That often depends on what’s in the product and how long you use it.
+Because these types of wrinkle creams aren't classified as medicine, they aren't required to undergo scientific research to prove their effectiveness.

-If you're looking for a face-lift in a bottle, you probably won't find it in over-the-counter wrinkle creams.
-The benefits of these products are usually only modest at best.
+If you're looking for a face-lift in a bottle, you probably won't find it in nonprescription wrinkle creams.
+The benefits of these products are usually only slight.

 Common ingredients in anti-wrinkle creams